-This form of damages is given above, and beyond, any compensatory damages.
-They are only given, in cases where serious injury has occurred – or where the defendant was so negligent, that the judge wants to set an example.
-The judge does this by adding additional financial penalties, in order to make a “point.”
-These are hard to quantify, and fall squarely on the judge.
+This form of damages is given above and beyond any compensatory damages.
+They are only awarded in cases where serious injury has occurred or where the defendant was so negligent that the judge wants to set an example.
+The judge does this by adding additional financial penalties in order to make a point.
+These are hard to quantify and fall squarely on the judge.
 Judges use them as a deferent.

 Don’t wait until injuries get worse

-Many people think that their injuries are minor, and don’t need medical attention.
-That might be true.
-But you don’t know – until you get medical attention.
+Many people often think that their injuries after an accident are minor and don’t need medical attention.
+While that sometimes might be true, you don’t know until you get medical attention.
 Often, many victims inadvertently harm their future personal injury claim by delaying treatment.
 It’s crucial to get treatment as quickly as possible.
 Many injuries, if not treated quickly, can become worse and cause serious pain later on.
-If you delay getting treatment, it’s common for the other insurance company to deny your claim – saying you delayed treatment.
-What they mean to say – is that your injuries happened from something after the accident.
-They don’t believe you.
+If you delay getting treatment, it’s common for the other insurance company to deny your claim.
+They will argue is that your injuries happened from something after the accident.
 That’s why it’s crucial you get medical attention and treatment immediately after the accident.
-Any lawyer will tell you this.
-It creates a documented track record of your injuries – and it’s something that the injury attorney you hire – will expect.
+It creates a documented track record of your injuries, and it’s something that the injury attorney you hire will expect.
 Not having this lowers your chance of getting the full compensation you rightfully deserve.

 Understanding the value of your claim is an important question.
 During your initial consultation with one of our lawyers, we can help clarify what your personal injury claim might be worth.
-There’s not exact way of predicting it, but we can tell you the general things judges/insurance companies given compensation for.
-For example, you can get compensation for past/future medical bills, lost wages (past and future), loss of earning capacity, pain and suffering – and in some cases, if you go to trial – punitive damages.
-There’s no real blueprint on what a case’s value is worth.
-Some cases which could be worth a lot – end up being worth nothing, because the client didn’t follow the suggested medical treatment plan.
-As a result, the insurance company didn’t believe the client was truly hurt.
-Based on our experience, we may be able to estimate the value of your case once we gather you medical records, witness statements and other evidence – which will improve, or worsen, your case.
-Typically, the severity of your injuries, your degree of fault, your employment history and ability to work, in addition to your life expectancy, are all factors which can result in a higher than expected settlement/verdict.
+There’s no exact way of predicting it, but we can tell you the general things judges/insurance companies given compensation for.
+For example, you can get compensation for past/future medical bills, lost wages (past and future), loss of earning capacity, pain and suffering, and, in some cases, if you go to trial, punitive damages.
+While there’s no real blueprint on what a case’s value is worth, there are certain factors we know the courts consider for awarding compensation.
+These factors help us determine the best course of action for your personal injury claim, and, based on our experience, we may be able to estimate the value of your case once we gather your medical records, witness statements and other evidence.
+Typically, the severity of your injuries, your degree of fault, your employment history and ability to work, in addition to your life expectancy are all factors which can result in a higher than expected settlement/verdict.

 Our personal injury lawyers can help you get compensation

-When you’re in an accident, you’re hurt, you’re confused, and you don’t know what to do.
-One of the best decisions you can make is speaking to a lawyer.
+When you’re in an accident, you’re often hurt, confused, and don’t know what to do.
+One of the best decisions you can make is to speak with a lawyer.
 Our firm has the experience, resources, and ability to help victims of all accidents.
 Our lawyers can help you win compensation from the responsible party.
 We have years of experience and ten’s of millions in verdicts and settlements.
-We have a history of handling tough cases, and going to trial if needed.
+We have a history of handling tough cases and going to trial when needed.
 We handle all types of injury matters, regardless of how the accident happen.
 Above all, our lawyers have a track record of winning.
-We have a long history of getting compensation for our clients – which should be important to you, if you’re going to work with us.
-We have investigators, and evidence experts, who can help us reconstruct the scene of the accident – in order to prove you’re not at fault – whether it be to the opposing insurance company, or the judge and jury.
+We have a long history of getting compensation for our clients.
+We have investigators and evidence experts who can help us reconstruct the scene of the accident in order to prove you’re not at fault, whether it be to the opposing insurance company, the judge, or jury.
 We’re 100% committed to our clients.
-From the minute you call our office, you speak to one of our trial attorneys who want to meet you, and learn more about your case.
-Our lawyers can meet you at any hour of day, at any of our offices.
+From the minute you call our office, you speak to one of our trial attorneys who want to meet you and who learn more about your case.
+Our lawyers can meet you at any hour of day at any of our offices.

-In addition, with rising medical costs – it’s crucial you ensure that not only current expenses – but future medical expenses as well be covered.
+In addition, with rising medical costs, it’s crucial you ensure that not only current expenses but future medical expenses will also be covered.
 It’s likely that if you work with a personal injury attorney, you’ll be able to secure a much higher final verdict/settlement.